Common Peace: Failed negotiations of 371 BC

 After the battle, military activity ceased.
 At first, the Thebans undertook no further military action against the Spartans, who eventually sent troops to the Isthmus of Corinth to ward off any chance of a Theban attack on the Peloponnese.
-In this situation, the Athenians seized the initiative and called a peace conference, at which they could swear to the common peace once more and negotiate a new treaty.
+In this situation, the Athenians seized the initiative and called a peace conference, at which they could swear to the Common Peace once more and negotiate a new treaty.
 This was motivated by the desire to prevent further increase in Theban power.
 An innovation in this new peace treaty was that the possibility of aiding a treaty partner in attacking a disturber of the peace was transformed into a duty.
-This was a logical development of the previous failed peace and was found at the start of all future common peace treaties.
-Some researchers see the second treaty of 371 as the foundation of a military alliance (symmachia), as a result of this duty to intervene.
+This was a logical development of the previous failed peace and was found at the start of all future Common Peace treaties.
+Some researchers see the second treaty of 371 BC as the foundation of a military alliance (symmachia), as a result of this duty to intervene.

 The Spartans joined this new agreement immediately for their own sake.
-Their neighbours, the Eleans had already sought to take advantage of the defeat of Sparta in the meanwhile and they refused to recognise the autonomy of some of their border cities, which they had given up in 399 BC under Spartan compulsion, but had retaken after Leuctra.
-Fatally, the Thebans did not agree to the treaty, since a common peace was inconsistent with their ambitions for their newly won hegemony.
-H. Bengtson saw this common peace as nothing more than an Athenian "gesture against Thebes, without practical value."
+Their neighbours, the Eleans, had already sought to take advantage of the defeat of Sparta, and they refused to recognise the autonomy of some of their border cities, which they had given up in 399 BC under Spartan compulsion, but had retaken after Leuctra.
+Fatally, the Thebans did not agree to the treaty, since a Common Peace was inconsistent with their ambitions for their newly won hegemony.
+H. Bengtson saw this Common Peace as nothing more than an Athenian "gesture against Thebes, without practical value."

 If the idea of the Common Peace had any chance to be based on equal rights for all states, it was in the short period between 375 BC and the Battle of Leuctra.
 Only then were there three Greek powers of roughly equal strength such that the strongest could be controlled by an alliance of the other two.
-Before and after this there was a clearly dominant hegemonic power (first Sparta, then Thebes) which either sought to use the common peace for their own purposes or rejected it altogether.
+Before and after this there was a clearly dominant hegemonic power (first Sparta, then Thebes) which either sought to use the Common Peace for its own purposes or rejected it altogether.
 Both approaches led to further military conflict.
-With the failure of the negotiations of 371 BC, the concept of the common peace largely lost credence as part of a practical policy.
+With the failure of the negotiations of 371 BC, the concept of the Common Peace largely lost credence as part of a practical policy.